Introduction: DIMP 2 (Desulfator in My Pocket 2)

-Remove the extra ATMEGA48V-10PU from the Mouser shopping cart if the ebay listing includes one.
+Remove the extra ATMEGA48V-10PU from the Mouser shopping cart if you ordered a pre-programmed one.

 Also, you will need one soap bar case.
 They are made by The Bottle Crew and sold at Walmart in the travel items aisle under the Equate brand for about USD$1.
 Get the clear/translucent white one.
 The other colors make it too hard to read the warnings on the bottom of the PCB.

 - soldering iron with fine conical tip and optional medium conical tip (A fine tip helps with the DIP socket and LED display and a medium tip helps with the AC input port and the DC barrel jack, but you can do this all with either fine conical tip or medium conical tip.)

 - labelmaker or permanent marker or paint pen